TheHero9/DailyChallenge/README.md

 - **X** can be placed before **L** (50) and **C** (100) to make 40 and 90.
 - **C** can be placed before **D** (500) and **M** (1000) to make 400 and 900.

+Difficulty: Medium

+## **Problem 28**
+### *Length of Last Word*
+Given a string s consisting of words and spaces, return the length of the last word in the string.

+A word is a maximal substring consisting of non-space characters only.

+Difficulty: Easy